berkaroad/ioc/README.md

   Should add struct tag 'ioc-inject:"true"' to field if want to be injected, but field type `ioc.Resolver` is not necessary.

+* 4) Support override exists service

+  Register to parent's container, and then register to current's to override parent's.

 ## Usage

 ```go